 o If the total points for "Fruits, vegetables, legumes, nuts, and rapeseed, walnut and olive oils" is below 5, then the nutritional score is equal to the total N component points from which is subtracted the sum of the points for "fibres" and "Fruits, vegetables, legumes, nuts, and rapeseed, walnut and olive oils".
 In this case, the protein content is therefore not taken into account in the calculation of the nutritional score.

-Nutritional score = total N points - "fibres" points - "Fruits, vegetables, legumes, nuts, and rapeseed, walnut and olive oils" points the score may be 10 for beverages (see the specific attribution table)
+Nutritional score = total N points - "fibres" points - "Fruits, vegetables, legumes, nuts, and rapeseed, walnut and olive oils" points

 The diagram below summarizes the formula to be applied in the listed scenarios.